tfha/syntetic_rock_joint_generation_for_ml/Azure_ML_training.md

 By leveraging Azure ML’s dataset versioning, you create a reproducible, traceable, and scalable workflow for managing data assets in your machine learning projects.

-## AutoML

-A step in the prototyping phase.
-More...

 ## Example tutorials

 We have included one beginners tutorial and two example projects from NGI where we demonstrate the functionality in Azure ML.